What Is a Pustule?

 Several conditions can lead to pustules:

-- Psoriasis: This is a skin condition that causes red, itchy, scaly patches on your skin.
+- Psoriasis.
+This is a skin condition that causes red, itchy, scaly patches.
 An infection, stress, certain chemicals, and some medications can all trigger an attack of pustular psoriasis.

-- Rosacea: This skin condition normally makes the skin on your face red and causes pimples.
-But a form of the disease known as inflammatory rosacea can create pustules.
+- Rosacea.
+This skin condition usually makes the skin on your face red and causes pimples.
+But a form of the disease known as inflammatory rosacea can trigger pustules.